Kyriosity/read-write/readme+/dev/software-parts/app-view.md

 # Application view

 View, as an interface to human sensors and actions in response, could be even not a sight but a voice assistant, or use other means of communication.<sup>:raising_hand:</sup>\
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup>&nbsp;<sub>Thinking on how disabled people will use your application isn't only fair, but can help with design posers down to business logic.</sub>
+&nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup>&nbsp;<sub>Thinking on how disabled people will use your application isn't only fair but can help with design posers down to business logic.</sub>

 ## Acceptance

-No error, null or process behind shall break presentation or freeze a view without plausible feedback (e.g. perceptible start with animated splash screen).
+No error, null, or process behind shall break the presentation or freeze a view without plausible feedback (e.g. perceptible start with animated splash screen).

-A view, which loads enough remote data, must decently run even on bad connection.
+A view, which loads enough remote data, must decently run even on a bad connection.
 Trivial?
 Alas, not for some mail services.

+## Abstraction

+_View_ must be an abstraction.
+Apply themes and skins but not colors, sounds, line styles, sizes etc. However there're exclusions beside 1990s retro.
+For example, if your graph shows dozens of lines, you'll inevitably deal with their properties.